SamuelSwartzberg/flashcardifying_text_temp/phil.md

 #### experience machine

-Nozick's <cite>Anarchy, State, and Utopia</cite> (1974) contains the famous experience machine thought experiment.
+Nozick's 『Anarchy, State, and Utopia』 (1974) contains the famous experience machine thought experiment.
-Nozick's <cite>Anarchy, State, and Utopia</cite> is said to be responding to Rawls' ⟮c1;A Theory of Justice⟯ (1971) The Experience machine is a thought experiment against ethical hedonism.
+Nozick's 『Anarchy, State, and Utopia』 is said to be responding to Rawls' ⟮c1;A Theory of Justice⟯ (1971) The Experience machine is a thought experiment against ethical hedonism.
 For the experience machine thought experiment, one is offered to enter a machnine, which, while floating within it, would give us pleasurable experiences.
 We would not know we were in the machine (it would seem like real life to us), and the machine could not fail.
 Nozick argues one would not want to enter the experience machine, for example because it would limit us to a man-made reality, we want to be a certain sort of person, etc.